U.S. unemployment claims fall to 779,000, but job cuts grind on

 WASHINGTON (AP) — The number of Americans seeking unemployment benefits declined to 779,000 last week, a still-historically high total that shows that a sizable number of people keep losing jobs to the viral pandemic.

-Last week’s total dropped from 812,000 the previous week, the Labor Department said Thursday, and is the lowest in two months.
-Still, before the virus erupted in the United States in March, weekly applications for jobless aid had never topped 700,000, even during the Great Recession.
+Last week’s total, the third straight, declined from 812,000 the previous week, the Labor Department said Thursday.
+It left the weekly figure at its lowest point in two months but nevertheless elevated: Before the virus erupted in the United States in March, weekly applications for jobless aid had never topped 700,000, even during the Great Recession.

 Thursday’s report reflects a U.S. job market that is still suffering from the pandemic, with hiring having weakened for six straight months.
 It is a key reason why President Joe Biden is pushing Congress to enact a $1.9 trillion economic rescue program, on top of a $900 billion federal aid package that was approved late last year.